nlbailey05/Web-Projects/README.md

 # Web-Projects
-I will use this to hos website files for learning purposes
+I will use this to host website files for learning purposes